michael-p-k/MarathonPredictor/README.md

 ### Objective 2: Modeling Marathon Win Times

 Female and male win times were modeled with random forests and ridge regressors.
 Random forests were tested because this model type had the best performance of all regressors tested for average times.
 Ridge regressor was also included because linear models are easy to interpret based on variable coefficients (we will make use of this for objective 3).
 Hyperparameters for each model were tuned using grid search with 5-fold cross-validation of the training split, like with the ave time models.
+As before, the ridge model also used a normal scaler pipeline.

 As shown above in Table 1, random forest regressors were the better models for win times, with R<sup>2</sup> values of 0.82 for women and 0.86 for men.
 The random forest models ave times, female wins, and male wins are all plotted together below.
 (Individual plots for just female win times and just male win times are included in the appendix.)
 In comparison, the ridge regressors scored 0.54 for women and 0.60 for men.
 These scores for win time models are lower than the respective R<sup>2</sup> values for average times, and this is likely related to differences in observed time variances.